-Overview of Marriage & Family Therapy Models 3 Credits This course presents an overview of major models of marriage and family therapy, putting them in historical perspective and discussing how the MFT field has evolved.
+Overview of Marriage and Family Therapy Models 3 Credits This course presents an overview of major models of marriage and family therapy, putting them in historical perspective and discussing how the MFT field has evolved.
 Important models will be introduced, including major figures in the model's development, important concepts, and typical techniques.
 Students will be encouraged to critique these models with consideration of power and hierarchy, gender bias, and cultural fit.

-Effective Marriage & Family Therapy 3 Credits This course offers an in-depth understanding of several evidence-based models for intervening with families and couples.
+Effective Marriage and Family Therapy 3 Credits This course offers an in-depth understanding of several evidence-based models for intervening with families and couples.
 This course covers a range of dysfunction of marital and family systems and appropriate interventions.
 Emphasis is on the systematic application of techniques through theoretical analysis, intervention selection and role-playing of interventions.
 Students will be encouraged to examine how these models fit for themselves theoretically and personally, and how well they fit with a variety of clinical populations.

 664-665 M.A.F.
-Practicum I & II

-Prerequisites: Students enrolled in the M.A. in Marriage & Family Counseling program are required to register for M.A.
+Practicum I & II 1 Credit per term Prerequisites: Students enrolled in the M.A. in Marriage and Family Counseling program are required to register for M.A.
 Practica 664 and 665.
 Students must concurrently enroll in M.A.F.
-Practicum Seminar I (667) & II (668).
-A student accepted into the M.A. in Marriage & Family Counseling program is required to complete at least 700 hours of supervised clinical experience over the course of at least nine months.
-Students enrolled in the Certificate in Marriage & Family program must also concurrently enroll in 664 & 667, and 665 & 668.
+Practicum Seminar I (667) and II (668).
+Completion of a minimum of 28 credit hours of course work, including 200-203, 402, 472, 505, 623, 641, 647, 651, and 662; and permission of the Director of Training and Community Service.
+This may not be transferred or waived.
+A student accepted into the M.A. in Marriage and Family Counseling program is required to complete at least 700 hours of supervised clinical experience over the course of at least nine months.
+Students enrolled in the Certificate in Marriage and Family program must also concurrently enroll in 664, 667, 665, and 668.

 667-668 M.A.
-Practicum Seminar in Marriage & 1 Credit per term Family I-III
+Practicum Seminar in Marriage and 1 Credit per term Family I-III

-Prerequisite: Concurrent with Marriage & Family Practica (664-665).
+Prerequisite: Concurrent with Marriage and Family Practica (664-665).
 In order to register, students are required to be actively counseling couples and families.
 Students must either present audio or videotapes or simulate actual sessions for supervision.
 Rotating case presentations allow focus on intervention skills and theoretical analysis, as well as experiencing the role of case consultant.